 Yeah, I complained to him about not bringing it to my attention sooner but really scolding is pointless when relating to a dementia patient.
 It serves no purpose but to bring both of us down.
 As his abilities declined so does the effectiveness of scolding, well like it ever works really.

 So we get to the appointment.
-We are about the written exam but the appointment never got that far.
+He needs to take the written exam first but the appointment never got that far.
 The agent asked for the doctor’s form.
 There wasn’t one, so the agent clipped the driver license and suspended it just like that on the spot.
 Our lives just then dramatically shifted.
+I think I saw stars that day.

-For the next 12 months, Step-Dad hitch hiked into town, (about 4 miles down rural road), for food.
+For the next 12 months, Step-Dad hitch hiked into town, (about 4 miles down rural road), for ‘snick snacks’.
 I adjusted my schedule, (by quitting my part time job which I didn’t like anyway), to drive them to doctor appointments, to the store, and even to the gym.
 Mom, during that time ended up with the shingles, needing lots of appointments that, without my help, would have been missed and perhaps impeded her recovery.
-So I guess it was a good thing after all.

 Step Dad eventually up caved to the convenience and comfort of driving the car despite having an invalid license.
 He kept producing spare keys!
-I’ve come to realize at any given time there are about 25% on the road with suspended licenses.
-It’s funny that he understood to take back roads and drive the speed limits but not the checkbook.
+3 sets!!
+I’ve come to learn that at any given time there are 25% of the drivers on the road have suspended licenses.
+It’s funny that he understood to take back roads and drive the speed limits but not the checkbook!

 Choosing When and When Not to Intervene

-Toward the end of the suspension, he was driving as if he had a license.
-Because the suspension was due to paperwork problems and not bad driving, I let it go.
+Toward the end of the license suspension, he was driving as if he had a one, going across county, into town and every where in between.
+I gave up trying to stop his driving.
+The suspension was due to paperwork problems and not bad driving, I let it go.
 My life had become unmanageable and it became too much for me to deal with.

 A second Secretary of State letter came with a re-do appointment.
 Yes, I aided the process of getting the doctor’s form completed and made sure it was sent in properly.
 I have a stake in this too.
 There is always a dilemma to weigh the amount help without over-doing.
 Decisions for interfering, (i.e., controlling) came down to balancing several factors: quality of their life, quality of my life, ability for them to stay living at home, risk to themselves and others and the risk of my life becoming unmanageable.